kokoaespol/ChocoAPI/README.md

 ## Environment setup

-The docker compose services expect the `APP_ENVIRONMENT` variable to be set.

 Currently app configuration is done through the configuration files in the `/configuration` directory and can be overwritten locally with an `.env` file.
 Copy the `.env.sample` file removing the `.sample` extension and modify as needed.